Predictable Relative Forward Performance Processes: Multi-Agent and Mean Field Games for Portfolio Management: Numerical analysis of MFE

 The left-hand side of Figures \ref{fig1-1} and \ref{fig1-2} shows the equilibrium strategy of a given agent when varying the preference parameters of that agent while the right-hand side shows the equilibrium strategy of the agent when varying the preference parameters of the network.
 We make the following observations.

-First, the allocation to the risky asset increases both in the competition weight of the agent itself as well as the average competition weight of her network.
+First, the allocation to the risky asset increases both in the competition weight of the agent herself as well as the average competition weight of her network.
 The first observation shows that paying attention to the wealth of others leads to more risk taking.
-The second phenomenon is a secondary effect.
-When the average competition weight within the network increases, agents within the network tend to invest more in the risky asset, and a given and fixed agent responds by also increasing her allocation to the risky asset to keep up with the now higher on average wealth of agents in her network even when her competition weight remains the same.
+The second phenomenon is an indirect effect.
+When the average competition weight within the network increases, agents optimally raise their risky allocations, thereby increasing the magnitude and volatility of aggregate wealth.
+Since asset returns are positively correlated across investors, a given and fixed agent responds by increasing her risky allocation as well, in order to keep up with the increased volatility of aggregate wealth within the network.

-Second, the allocation to the risky asset decreases both in the risk aversion of the agent itself as well as the average risk aversion of her network.
-An agent with higher risk aversion are more inclined to choose a more stable portfolio by reducing their exposure to the risky asset.
-The second phenomenon is again a secondary effect.
-If a given agent is part of a population with a higher risk aversion, the associated peer wealth which the agent intends to outperform is both smaller on average and less volatile.
-In response, the agent reduces her own exposure to the risky asset.
+Second, the allocation to the risky asset decreases both in the risk aversion of the agent herself as well as the average risk aversion of her network.
+An agent with higher risk aversion is more inclined to choose a more stable portfolio by reducing their exposure to the risky asset.
+The second phenomenon is again an indirect effect.
+If a given agent is part of a population with higher risk aversion, the peer wealth which the agent intends to outperform is less volatile and less aggressive.
+In response, the agent reduces her exposure to the risky asset.

 We also observe that a more risk-tolerant agent increases her risky positions at a slower pace, as she becomes increasingly competitive with higher relative performance concerns.
 In contrast, agents with higher risk aversion exhibit a more rapid adjustment in their risky positions, when faced with the same change in the competition weight.
 Indeed, if we do the numerical approximation for different agents with increasing risk aversion $\gamma=\{2, 2.5, 3, 2.5, 4\}$, and compute their corresponding percentage change in the equilibrium strategy, which represents the relative change between the case when $\theta=0.2$ and $\theta=0.6$, the result is given by $\{1.12\%, 1.39\%, 1.66\%, 1.93\%, 2.20\%\}$.